Typhoon Hagibis: Tokyo braces for 'worst typhoon in 60 years'

 At least one person has been killed and several injured as Typhoon Hagibis approached central Japan with hurricane-force winds on Saturday.

-Tokyo and surrounding areas braced for a powerful typhoon forecast as the worst in six decades, with streets and trains stations unusually quiet Saturday as rain poured over the city.
+Tokyo and surrounding areas braced for a powerful typhoon forecast as the worst in six decades, with streets and train stations unusually quiet as rain poured over the city.

 Store shelves were bare after people stocked up on water and food.
 Nearby beaches had not a surfer in sight, only towering dashing waves.